kiencoltech/laravel-debugbar/README.md

 # laravel-debugbar
-Detect The Application Environment &amp; debugbar in development environment
+Detect the application environment &amp; debugbar in development environment